ramgaji/TFG-LIDAR-NUBES-AEROSOLES/README.md

 ## Key Features

-* 📊 Extract a 64×3 multilayer time series of cloud-base heights and cloud cluster base height
+* 📊 Extract a 64×3 multilayer time series of the NetCDF’s cloud_base_height (up to three layers per timestep) and derive the model’s cluster_base_height (the cloud-base height predicted by clustering)
 * 🌫️ Estimate the maximum aerosol height at each timestep
 * 🔍 Visualize results  (cloud vs. no-cloud), 4-cluster, and 8-cluster modes
 * 📈 Compute confusion-matrix metrics and summary statistics